Brussels Sprouts with Bacon and Beer

 - Add the sliced shallot.
 Saute another 2-3 minutes to soften.
-Then add the Brussels Sprouts.
+Then add the Brussels sprouts.
 Stir and sear the sides of the sprouts for 4-5 minutes.

 - Pour the bottle of beer into the skillet.
-Add the salt an both peppers.
+Add the salt and both peppers.
 Bring to a simmer and lower the heat a little.
 Stir and simmer until the beer has reduced to a glaze and the sprouts are cooked through—12-15 minutes.

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!